gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 13.8 billion years.

 In all that time,
 no quark has ever escaped.
+Aha!!! :)

-The force that holds them is — in the infrared, at the scales that matter — the least understood of all the fundamental forces.
+The force that holds them is,
+in the infrared, at the scales that matter, the least understood of all the fundamental forces.

 We have the Lagrangian.
 We have asymptotic freedom.
 We have lattice QCD.

-We do not have an analytic proof that confinement follows from the Lagrangian.
+What we don't have is an analytic proof that confinement follows from the Lagrangian.

-We do not know why $$\theta$$ is small.
-We do not fully understand
-the proton spin.
-We do not know the full phase diagram at high density.
+We don't know why $$\theta$$ is small, we don't fully understand the proton spin, and we don't know the full phase diagram at high density.

 The quarks in your protons